Q. Who can apply for a bursary?

 Applicants should apply as early as possible in the year that they will be starting their course.
 The on-line bursary application system normally opens in March each year and the closing date is normally June 1st.
-Please check the Application Form or Application ID Request Form on the Application Procedure page to confirm.
+Please check the Application Timetable on the Bursaries page to confirm.

 Q. Will I need to provide referees?

 Your application must be supported by two referees, at least one of whom must be one of your school teachers.
 The application form gives suggestions for referees, but they cannot be family members or other relatives.

 Yes.
 Please look on the Application Procedure page for an example and more detailed instructions than in the FAQ.

 The Board of Directors will award bursaries, using a formalised scoring system based on a number of criteria, as soon as all references have been received and examination results have been published.
 This is usually towards the end of August or early September but may be earlier or later.
 Applicants should check their e-mail regularly and check this web site or the Society Facebook/Twitter/RSS feeds for updates on the status of applications etc.

 Q. What is the value of the bursary?

 The value of the bursary is set each year by the Board and may vary from time to time.
 For the coming year, bursars in their first year will receive seven hundred and fifty pounds; bursars in second year and above will receive one thousand pounds per annum.

 Q. Can I apply this year then defer for a year (or more) if my application is successful?